SDPM-lab/blogger/README.md

 Command: `docker-compose up`

 ### 2. Install the dependency package with composer.
-Command: `docker-compose exec ci4_service composer install`
+Command: `docker-compose exec blogger_service composer install`

 ### 3. Copy the `env` file to `.env` file and modify it.
 From `env` file